Muscle Shoals, AL

 The Root Canal Procedure

-Getting a root canal isn’t completely different than getting a filling.
+Getting a root canal isn’t completely different than getting a dental filling.
 To start, the dentist will examine the area and get you started on a local anesthetic to make sure your mouth is numb.
 We won’t start work until you are comfortable with the level of numbness in your mouth, and if during the procedure you feel the anesthetic wearing off, just let us know.

 Once you are numb, the dentist will make sure the root canal area is clean and then use a variety of specialized tools to remove the nerve and surrounding tissue from the inside of your tooth.
 When a tooth becomes badly decayed, the nerve and surrounding tissue become extremely susceptible to further infection and must be removed.